CarlosMDLR/MAHDI/README.md

 ## 🤝 Acknowledgements

 MAHDI is developed as part of a deep imaging pipeline at the Instituto de Astrofísica de Canarias (IAC).
 The tool relies on Gaia DR3 data and is designed to work in tandem with the PSF modeling code [LISAN]([https://github.com/](https://github.com/CarlosMDLR/LISAN))).
-If you use MAHDI in your research, please cite the accompanying paper (in preparation) and acknowledge this repository.
+If you use MAHDI in your research, please cite the accompanying paper Marrero-de la Rosa et al. (in preparation) and acknowledge this repository.